Friday, 18 June 2021

 For more information on the anti-bullying jurisdiction of the Fair Work Commission, see the Fair Work Commission website or speak to your union or a lawyer.

 Have you experienced discrimination in the workplace?

-Subject to specific exceptions, it is generally unlawful to discriminate against a person in the workplace on the following grounds:
+Subject to specific exceptions, it is generally unlawful under section 7 of the Descrimination Act 1991 to discriminate against a person in the workplace on the following grounds:

 - Sexual orientation

 - Physical or mental disability